-According to the American Cancer Society, over 70,000 people will be diagnosed with non-Hodgkin’s lymphoma in 2016, and about 20,000 of those diagnoses with die.
+According to the American Cancer Society, over 70,000 people will be diagnosed with this condition in 2016, and about 20,000 of those diagnoses with it will die.
 While some types of non-Hodgkin’s are common among childhood cancers, more than 95 percent of cases occur in adults.

 Lauren A. on May 16, 2016

 Attorney Group reviewed by:"These guys are a pleasure to work with -- very strategic and very responsive, which makes for a great business partner!
 I can tell that they are passionate about making sure all clients get the attention and expertise they deserve."Rating: 5 ★★★★★

 Why you should file a Roundup lawsuit?

 A Roundup lawsuit may be an option for people who have developed certain forms of cancer after being exposed to the product.
 Many farmers, homeowners, gardeners and landscapers used this herbicide to eliminate weeds that compete with other crops.
 However, its primary ingredient, glyphosate, has been declared a probable human carcinogen by the World Health Organization.
 Affected individuals and their families may be able to pursue a claim and recover compensation with the help of a product liability attorney.